rsksmart/rif-identity-docs/ssi/specs/did-auth.markdown

 #### Cookie

-When the client performs a `POST /auth`, the server must set the `authorization` cookie with the following attributes: `HttpOnly`, `Secure`.
+When the client performs a `POST /auth`, the server must set the `authorization` cookie with the following attributes: `HttpOnly`, `Secure` and `SameSite=Strict`.
 See more information about cookies [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)

 For example: